Barb Galler-Smith

 Barb Galler-Smith is a Canadian science fiction and fantasy author living in Edmonton, Alberta.

 Her published works include The Druids Saga series of historical fantasy novels, including Druids, Captives and Warrior.
-Druids was shortlisted for the Aurora Award "Best Novel in English" category in 2012.
+Druids was shortlisted for the Aurora Award for Best Novel in 2012, and in 2021, she was shortlisted for the Aurora Award for Best Short Fiction for "Night Folk".

 Galler-Smith is a member of SF Canada, Canada's national association of science fiction and fantasy authors.